bootdotdev/blog/content/computer-science/computer-science-books.md

 Useful review:

-> “This is an easy-to-follow book that covers how computers work from the level of processors up to web servers.
+> "This is an easy-to-follow book that covers how computers work from the level of processors up to web servers.
 It's written for computer science students, and goes into a lot of detail about modern operating systems concepts such as virtual memory, processes, and signals.
-I had a lot of experience programming before reading this, but the book definitely clarified my thinking on many topics.”
+I had a lot of experience programming before reading this, but the book definitely clarified my thinking on many topics."
 >
 > – Morgan, a Goodreads reviewer.